 One of the best parts of going to viewing platforms in tall buildings is getting to learn about the building.
 They always have information about the design and how it was built.
 Learning about the process makes the experience so much more interesting!

 Excavations for the Burj Khalifa started in January of 2004, and it was officially opened in January of 2010.
-Even though it boasts a height of 828 meters, the top floor is located at 584 meters.
+Even though it boasts a height of 828 meters (2,716 ft), the top floor is located at 584 meters (1,915 ft).
 The rest is just a ridiculous spire to make it taller.

-The piles that make up the foundation system are 50 meters deep.
+The piles that make up the foundation system are 50 meters deep (165 ft).
 They also had the challenge of making sure that the in-ground structure could withstand the harsh minerals found in the soil.
 After a year of construction to prepare the foundation, work started on the floors.
 They created a process that allowed them to pour the concrete for one floor every three days!
+They also pumped concrete from the ground up to 601 meters (1,972 ft) which is about 3/4 the height of the building.
+That set another world record (there really is a world record for everything).

 The building’s shape was determined by its structural requirements.
 A Y-shaped floor plan was selected to add stability, and the weird shape and setbacks were designed to reduce the impact of wind on the building.
 The occupied levels were built with poured concrete floors, but the structure of the spire is entirely steel.
 It has 54,000 windows.
 Can you imagine being in charge of window cleaning???
 I wonder if they ever do clean the windows because it seems like that would be terribly unsafe.
 Haha I just looked it up… it takes 36 workers 3-4 months to clean all of the windows.
 The top 27 levels are cleaned by unmanned machines.
 (Also, the window-cleaning system cost US$6.3 million which I personally think is insane.)

-It holds the titles of: tallest building in the world, building with the most stories, highest occupied floor, and highest outdoor observation deck.
+It holds the titles of: tallest building in the world, tallest free-standing structure, tallest man-made structure, building with the most stories, highest occupied floor, highest outdoor observation deck, and a few more.
 It houses a hotel, apartments, a restaurant, and offices.
 At its base is the Dubai Mall, filled with expensive stores and ridiculous attractions such as an ice rink and an aquarium.

 After my brain was filled with knowledge, I took an elevator to the 124th floor.
 I think it only took a minute, and the elevator was so smooth that you could barely even tell it was moving.
 For reference, I live on the 7th floor of my building in Armenia, and I’m fairly certain that the elevator there takes longer to go 6 floors than this one takes to go 124.
 Not sure if that’s a compliment to the Burj Khalifa elevator, an insult to the one in my building, or a little of both.
 Apparently, the building is so tall and the elevators are so fast that you can watch the sunset twice from the building, once from the base and once from the observation deck.